Richard233n/Richard233n/README.md

-Hello I'm Richard you can call me Richard🤣
+Hello you can call me Richard😊